Zack Greinke's Disappearing Velocity Could Create $138.5M Contract Disaster

 It might even be a disaster.

-Through 1.2 exhibition innings, Greinke sports a 5.40 ERA and a .375 opponents' batting average.
-More troublingly, his fastball has been sitting in the mid-80s and topping out at 87 mph, per Nick Piecoro of AZcentral.
+Through 2.2 exhibition innings, Greinke has surrendered a .333 opponents' batting average.
+That's a tiny sample, obviously.
+More troublingly, Greinke's fastball has been sitting in the mid-80s and topping out at 87 mph, per Nick Piecoro of AZcentral.

 In his most recent outing on Wednesday, he exited after an inning with groin tightness, per ESPN.com.